awsdocs/iam-user-guide/doc_source/cloudtrail-integration.md

 Examples for this type of log entry are presented later in this topic\.

 **Important**
 If you activate AWS STS endpoints in Regions other than the default global endpoint, then you must also turn on CloudTrail logging in those Regions\.
 This is necessary to record any AWS STS API calls that are made in those Regions\.
-For more information, see [Turning On CloudTrail in Additional Regions](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/aggregating_logs_regions_turn_on_ct.html) in the AWS CloudTrail User Guide\.
+For more information, see [Turning On CloudTrail in Additional Regions](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/aggregating_logs_regions_turn_on_ct.html) in the *AWS CloudTrail User Guide*\.

 ## Logging API requests to other AWS services<a name="cloudtrail-integration_api-other-services"></a>

 Authenticated requests to other AWS service API operations are logged by CloudTrail, and these log entries contain information about who generated the request\.

-For example, assume that you made a request to list Amazon EC2 instances or create an CodeDeploy deployment group\.
+For example, assume that you made a request to list Amazon EC2 instances or create an AWS CodeDeploy deployment group\.
 Details about the person or service that made the request are contained in the log entry for that request\.
 This information helps you determine whether the request was made by the AWS account root user, an IAM user, a role, or another AWS service\.

 For more details about the user identity information in CloudTrail log entries, see [userIdentity Element](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/event_reference_user_identity.html) in the *AWS CloudTrail User Guide*\.

-## Logging regional sign\-in events<a name="cloudtrail-integration_signin-regions"></a>
+## Logging Regional sign\-in events<a name="cloudtrail-integration_signin-regions"></a>

 If you enable CloudTrail to log sign\-in events to your logs, you need to be aware of how CloudTrail chooses where to log the events\.
 + If your users sign in directly to a console, they are redirected to either a global or a Regional sign\-in endpoint\.
 The endpoint depends on whether the selected service console supports Regions\.
 For example, the main console home page supports Regions\.
 If you sign in to https://alias\.signin\.aws\.amazon\.com/console, you are redirected to a Regional sign\-in endpoint such as https://us\-east\-2\.signin\.aws\.amazon\.com\.
 This redirection creates a Regional CloudTrail log entry in the user's Region's log\.